-- Ashland Adopted update in 2012 - Talent Adopted in 2000.
+- Ashland Adopted update in 2012

+- Talent Adopted update in August 2015.

+- Phoenix Adopted in 2001.
 Update in progress.
+Estimated completion July 2016

-Estimated completion June 2015 - Phoenix Adopted in 2001.
-Update in progress.
-Estimated completion June 2015 - · Jacksonville Adopted update in 2009
+- Jacksonville Adopted update in 2009

 - Medford Adopted in 2003.
 Update in progress.
-Estimated completion early 2015 - Central Point Adopted update in 2008 - Eagle Point Adopted update in 2010 - Jackson County Adopted update in 2007.
+Estimated completion early 2016

+- Central Point Adopted update in 2008

+- Eagle Point Adopted update in 2010 - Jackson County Adopted update in 2007.
 Update in progress.
 Estimated completion early 2016

 RVMPO staff participate on local TSP technical advisory committees to ensure that the work is coordinated and consistent with the RTP.
-Also, the RVMPO will begin the 2017-42 RTP update in FY2016 which will be coordinated with local TSP development in areas such as review of existing goals and policies, identification of regionally-significant transportation projects, and beginning in FY2017, the RTSP 2015 Alternative Measures benchmark analysis.
+Also, the RVMPO began the 2017-42 RTP update in FY2016 which is being coordinated with local TSP development in areas such as review of existing goals and policies, identification of regionally-significant transportation projects, and beginning in FY2017, the RTSP 2015 Alternative Measures benchmark analysis.